cyberbotics/webots/docs/guide/ure.md

 #### MoveIt!

-Thanks to the [universal\_robot](http://wiki.ros.org/universal_robot) ros package, MoveIt! can be used for motion planning.
+Thanks to the [universal\_robot](http://wiki.ros.org/universal_robot) ROS package, MoveIt! can be used for motion planning.
 It can be started with the following launch file:
 ```
 roslaunch ur5_e_moveit_config ur5_e_moveit_planning_execution.launch
 ```